Applyra

 I'm not going to pretend Asolytics is wrong for every reader.
 There are concrete cases where it's the right call:

-• You run an ASO consultancy or agency with 6+ client apps and need 10,000 keyword slots, multi-seat access, and client-ready reports.
+• You run an ASO consultancy or agency with 6+ client apps and need 8,000 keyword slots and client-ready reports.
 The Pro plan was designed for you.

 • You want done-for-you ASO work from the same vendor.
 Asolytics sells keyword research from $100 and full audits from $999.
 Applyra doesn't do services.